tanmaythaakur/webscraped_audiobook/README.md

-# Mahabharat_scraped
+# Webscraped_audiobook
-The scraper scrapes the holy text from the website and converts it into audio files
+The Script scrapes textual data from a chain of webpages and converts the data of each page into seperate audio files.